constRJ/shopify-frontend-v1/README.md

 ## Description

-This is an coding interview exam for Mid-Level Shopify Frontend Developer
+This is a coding chanllenge for Mid-Level Shopify Frontend Developer

 ## Authors